ISCHEMIC STROKE

 - PFO closure, LAA closure, pulmonary AV shunt occlusion, RF ablation, cardiac surgery, etc.

-- regular monitoring and adherence to treatment are crucial
+- regular monitoring and strict adherence to treatment are crucial

 Cardiovascular disease risk predictors